 - Construction Type: 268 hotel rooms, 63 of which are suites.
 Large lobby social area remodel, plus an outdoor pool, five restaurants and bars, and in-room dining.

 Nick is John’s son and started working for us in the summers through college.
 He graduated from UCSB in June of 2015 and started with us that summer as a superintendent.
 As a superintendent, he helped run our large Bunim Murray project in 2016, built out multiple suites for Kilroy in Santa Monica, and several Irvine Company jobs in the Orange County area.
-Since then he has progressed through the company and is now in the office working as a Project Engineer, learning from some of the most experienced individuals in the business.
+Since then he has progressed through the company and is now in the office working as a Project Manager, learning from some of the most experienced individuals in the business.
+Over the last two years, Nick has already found great success as shown in notable projects for:

 We value experience and loyalty here at DBaC and in our new project manager we know we get both.
 Dave Glatfelter recently joined the team and he is bringing 21 years of project management experience with him, with a total of 28 years in the construction business.
 But 1991 wasn’t really the start of Dave’s construction experience.
 His father owned a concrete business and Dave was helping with pours back when he was 12 years old.
 Over his career Dave has really done it all and when asked what the most rewarding job has been to date he immediately answered taking a total of 49 luxury homes for Warmington Homes project in Scripps Ranch from conception to completion with some real pressure to finish up in 2006.
 To supervise the project from planning and entitlements to last unit sold is something to be proud of.
 Dave was born in Pomona, Ca. but raised right here in Newport Beach.